Ken0u/Ken0u/README.md

-Hi, I'm a computer engineering student at University of Waterloo!
+Hi, I'm a computer engineering student at the University of Waterloo!